 Since everyone’s life and eyes are unique, we tailor our solutions to specifically address the challenges of each patient.

 Our methods are designed to give the largest amount of relief with the least amount of intervention.

-Methods include: holistic approaches that recommend specific diet and environmental changes, in-office meibomian gland expression, ocular medications, oral medications, and our Atlas Program.
+Methods include: holistic approaches that recommend specific diet and environmental changes, in-office meibomian gland expression (LipiFlow Treatment), ocular medications, oral medications, and our Atlas Program.